Analysis

 The teams of professionals comprising fund administrations teams will include:

-The depth and breadth of skills required to manage fund administration is difficult for managers to replicate in-house.
+The depth and breadth of skills required to manage fund administration services is difficult for managers to replicate in-house.
 Outsourcing to a third-party provider that has economies of scale and can offer professionals with career development opportunities can be a much more efficient way for a manager to access these skills and knowledge.

 Some managers will be raising their first funds or only be managing one or two funds, while other managers will be managing multiple funds across a range of private markets strategies.
 Fund structures can also vary in complexity and size.